gordonb3/oikomaticz/src/hardware/eHouse/README.txt

 - Configure all eHouse RS-485 controllers with eHouse.exe application & press Update settings (require eHouse RS-485 full duplex dongle)
 - Configure eHouse PRO server (copy all eHouse LAN, WiFi, RS-485 controller settings if kept in other place)
 - Configure all eHouse Aura Thermostat (require eHouse Aura Dongle connected to eHouse.PRO)
-- Install/Compile Domoticz on eHouse PRO server Hardware (RPI2/3) or PC: recent version of repository :  https://github.com/ehousepro/domoticz/
+- Install/Compile Oikomaticz on eHouse PRO server Hardware (RPI2/3) or PC: recent version of repository :  https://github.com/ehousepro/domoticz/
-- Configure Domoticz (Setup/Hardware/Add) - "eHouse UDP + TCP - LAN Interface"
+- Configure Oikomaticz (Setup/Hardware/Add) - "eHouse UDP + TCP - LAN Interface"
 	- Data Timeout: Disabled
 	- Refresh ms: 1000
 	- Default IP: 192.168.0.200 for eHouse PRO server used in local Ethernet/WiFi network.
-		In case of entering external public IP not in (192.168.x.x ) network eHouse Gateway for Domoticz will use TCP/IP connection to server instead of UDP.
+		In case of entering external public IP not in (192.168.x.x ) network eHouse Gateway for Oikomaticz will use TCP/IP connection to server instead of UDP.
 	- Port: 9876 (TCP/IP) - to send events or for internet connection via TCP/IP
 	- Password [6 ascii chars] Default:"abBrac".
 Password must be set the same for all eHouse controllers.
 Each controller must have "XOR Password" - dynamic authorisation set.
 	- AutoDiscovery=1  - Automatically discover new eHouse controllers on restart of eHouse Service for Domoticz